Loulan Kingdom: Shanshan

-The town of Loulan was abandoned in 330 CE, likely due to lack of water when the Tarim River, which supported the settlement, changed course; the military garrison was moved 50 km south to Haitou (海頭).
+The town of Loulan was abandoned in 330 CE, probably owing to lack of water when the Tarim River, which supported the settlement, changed course; the military garrison was moved 50 km south to Haitou (海頭).
 The fort of Yingpan to the northwest remained under Chinese control until the Tang dynasty.
-According to the Book of Wei, King Bilong of Shanshan fled to Qiemo together with half of his countrymen after an attack by Juqu Anzhou in 442 CE so Shanshan came to be ruled by Qiemo.
+According to the Book of Wei, King Bilong of Shanshan fled to Qiemo together with half of his countrymen after an attack by Juqu Anzhou in 442 CE; so, Shanshan came to be ruled by Qiemo.
 In 445 Shanshan submitted to the Northern Wei.
 At the end of the 6th century, the Sui dynasty reestablished the city state of Shanshan.

 After the 5th century, however, the land was frequently invaded by nomadic states such as Tuyuhun, the Rouran Khaganate, and the Dingling and the area gradually was abandoned.
-Circa 630, at the beginning of the Tang period, Shanfutuo (鄯伏陁) led the remaining Shanshan people to Hami.
+Around 630, at the beginning of the Tang period, Shanfutuo (鄯伏陁) led the remaining Shanshan people to Hami.

 The Buddhist pilgrim Xuanzang passed through this region in 644 on his return from India to China, visited a town called Nafubo (納縛波, thought to be Charklik) of Loulan, and wrote of Qiemo, "A fortress exists, but not a trace of man".

 Descriptions in historical accounts

 According to the Book of Han, Han envoys described the troops of Loulan as weak and easy to attack.
 Shanshan was said to have 1,570 households and 14,000 individuals, with 2,912 persons able to bear arms.
 It further described the region thus:

 According to the Commentary on the Water Classic, General Suo Mai (索勱, also Suo Man) of Dunhuang introduced irrigation techniques to the region by damming the Zhubin (possibly the Kaidu River) to irrigate the fields and produced bumper harvests for the next three years.

-The Buddhist pilgrim Faxian who stayed in Shanshan in 399 on the way to India, described the country: